 1,4-Dioxane is a synthetic organic compound used as a stabilizer for chlorinated solvents like Trichloroethylene (above).
 Traces of this compound can also be found in household items such as shampoos, skin cleansers, soaps, cosmetics, food packaging, and more.

-This is labelled a “probable” or “likely” human carcinogen, but we know better.
-When ingested it can effect the liver, kidney, and respiratory system.
+This is labeled a “probable” or “likely” human carcinogen, but we know better.
+When ingested it can affect the liver, kidney, and respiratory system.
 Inhalation can lead to vertigo, drowsiness, headaches, and irritation of the eyes, nose, and throat.

 Toxic Algae Blooms

 Toxic algae blooms are usually an overgrowth of cyanobacteria which release toxins that are harmful to humans and animals.
-It is usually noticed as a colorful foam or scum on the waters surface.
+It is usually noticed as a colorful foam or scum on the surface of the water.

 When humans are exposed to these cyanotoxins it can cause skin irritation and gastrointestinal issues such as nausea, stomach pain, diarrhea, or vomiting.
-There has also been neurological effects noted such as headache, dizziness, and muscle weakness.
+There’s also been neurological effects noted such as headache, dizziness, and muscle weakness.

 Monitoring for Microcystins in Public Lakes

-Microcystins are also a toxin produced by cyanobacteria from contaminated fresh water sources.
-They are characterized as a “blue/green algae” which appears on the waters surface.
+Microcystins are also a toxin produced by cyanobacteria from contaminated freshwater sources.
+They are characterized as “blue/green algae” which appear on the surface of the water.

-These toxins are carcinogenic to humans and can cause significant damage, especially in regards to the liver.
+These toxins are carcinogenic to humans and can cause significant damage, especially in regard to the liver.

 Nitrate and TTHM from Farm Pollution